-Management Zone A is designated for planting willow cuttings to stabilize the riverbank.
-Willow planting should occur within a 4-metre swath of land running the length of the shoreline along the Marysville Flats (Figure 3), which totals 0.76 hectares (1.88 acres) in size.
+Management Zone A is 0.25 hectares (0.62 acres) in size, and is designated for planting willow cuttings to stabilize the riverbank.
+Willow planting should occur within a 4-metre swath of land running along the river meander, where no trees are established (Figure 3).